-S-18 TESTING CRANKCASE HEATER (OP-TIONAL ITEM)
+S-18 TESTING CRANKCASE HEATER (OPTION-AL ITEM)

-Note: Not all compressors use crankcase heaters.
-The crankcase heater must be energized a minimum of twenty-four (24) hours before the compressor is operated.
+The crankcase heater must be energized a minimum of four (4) hours before the condensing unit is operated.

 Crankcase heaters are used to prevent migration or accumulation of refrigerant in the compressor crankcase during the off cycles and prevents liquid slugging or oil pumping on start up.
-On some models, the crankcase heater is controlled by a crankcase heater thermostat that is wired in series with the crankcase heater.